karmatta/Python-Flask-example---fetch-top-3-git-repos/README.md

 This project consists of API which returns top 3 repositories of an organisation in Github by stars.

- The .py file "fetch_top_3_repos.py" is run to start the API server that fethes the top 3 repos of an organization from GitHub
+ The .py file "fetch_top_3_repos.py" is run to start the API server that fetches the top 3 repos of an organization from GitHub

 ## To start the server: